Taiwan Pride: Comparison with other pride parades

 Taiwan Pride differs in many ways from gay pride parades held in the US and Europe.
 The parade foundation is one example.
 Western parades often show a divergence between social movements and "commercialization".
 Some pride parades are financed by corporations targeting gay customers, and sometimes the parade even becomes an advertising venue for the corporations.
 In some communities the conflict is so great that one parade even separates into two.
 Taiwan Pride is still primarily a social movement, with little advertisement — there are even complaints that local gay-targeting corporations give too little support to the parade.

 Taiwan Pride also differs in the type of parade.
 A majority of the parades around the world usually take control of the main road, blocking bystanders on the sidewalk.
 Taiwan Pride share the road with cars, bikes and bystanders, and is subject to regular traffic control.
 While it is inconvenient and sometimes dangerous for participants, sharing the road without clear separation also blurs the distinction between participants and bystanders, providing a gray zone of participation.

 History

 Before 2003

 There were several small pride parades before the first formal Taiwan Pride parade in 2003.
 For example, 300 gays identified themselves in the 1996 parade of The National Women's Coalition.
 In 2002, some gays publicly protested at the Ministry of National Defense against the practice of forbidding gays from military police service.

 Taipei Pride

 2003

-The first Taiwan Pride parade was held on November 1, 2003.
+The first Taiwan Pride parade was held on November 1, 2003, coinciding with the fourth Taipei Fun Festival (台北同玩節), which had been the first city-sponsored homosexual event in 2000.
 It was the first one in the Chinese community, and encouraged the gay community in Hong Kong to hold its own parade.
 Many people in Taiwan didn't notice the parade at all, but almost all electronic and paper media reported the parade.